ns96/cassetteflowJava/README.md

 ![LyraT](LyraT01.png)

 ## Installation
-Here are key steps to install and run the program on Windows, Mac, or Linux.
+Here are the key steps to install and run the program on Windows, Mac, or Linux.

 1. Install Oracle [JRE 8](https://www.java.com/en/download/manual.jsp) or above (Tested with both Java 8 and 17).
 When using OpenJDK 8 on Raspian the MP3 player